London Passenger Transport Board No. 1622

 Current status

-Restored in operational condition and was commissioned for service after a recent overhaul but currently out of action while awaiting a replacement trolley pole..
+Restored in operational condition and commissioned for service after a recent overhaul and fitting of a replacement trolley pole..

 Date started operating at Crich